ETCIO.com, Jan 29, 2016 – Raj Mruthyunjayappa

 5. Customer Intelligence – The foundations of a robust Internet of Things eco-system is getting ready with predictability and context driven engagement.
 The emphasis on ‘buy content’ will continue in 2016 with more information streams joining in (wearables and apps).
 The context of a sale and many of the factors that lead to a sale continue to be a mystery.
 Abandoned carts add to the problem.
 So businesses that cannot leverage contextual intelligence to derive behaviour patterns, cart forecast and deploy the data collected stand to operate from a position of disadvantage.

-6. Integrated Vendors – Integrated vendors to reign: vendors who have complete stack from consulting to licences and implementation will maintain their lead over part vendors.
-Solution vendors who have breath in terms of domain understanding and vertical specialisation will have a distinct edge.
-This is clearly driven by a need to simplify procurement as also the need to simplify post-sales servicing and keep total cost of ownership of infrastructure low.
+6. Integrated Vendors to reign– Vendors who have complete stack from consulting to licences and implementation will maintain their lead over part vendors.
+Solution vendors who have breadth in terms of domain understanding and vertical specialisation will have a distinct edge.
+This is clearly driven by a need to simplify procurement, post-sales servicing and keep total cost of ownership of infrastructure low.

 They like this brand-new empowerment, and gradually expect more sellers to connect with them on their terms.
 This is an environment where we are seeing that the best organisations are finding ways to successfully counter even the most virulent fraudsters and engage with even the unhappiest customers, including those who swear they’re never stepping foot in that store again.
 In tackling these challenges immediately and directly, companies can see real results, whether it’s turning grumpy customers into champions or dramatically improving the business’ online presence.